MaciejUrny/currency-converter-react/README.md

 ## Description

-A simple application that allows you to convert PLN into one of four currencies according to the exchange rate of the National Bank of Poland on November 4, 2022.
+A simple application that allows you to convert PLN into one of many currencies according to current rates.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Avaliable currencies:

-- EUR
-- USD
-- GBP
-- CHF

 ## Technologies and conventions used in the project: